ether-camp/studio-book/oraclize_in_ethereum_studio.md

 8.and a pop up appears allowing you try out Oraclize with a specific URL, Wolfram formula, or BTC blockchain queries.

-9.Try random, and surprise yourself with the possibilities of this awsome utility in your Dapps.
+9.Try 'Random', and surprise yourself with the possibilities of this awesome utility in your Dapps.